CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 Customers who order more often from Northwind Traders have a significantly higher discount level; although, the number of orders was not a strong measure of how much of a discount companies received.
 Similarly, customers who spend more at Northwind Traders have a significantly higher discount level.
 Again though, the amount spent was not a strong predictor of discount level.

-Some employees sell significantly more discounted products than others and this holds true at all discount levels.
+Some employees sell significantly more discounted products than others and there is also a significant interaction between the different employees and discount level.

 There is no significant difference in discount level between categories of products.